 Both platforms offer a unique mix of podcasts and audiobooks.

-Amazon Music, which hosts approximately 70,000 podcast titles, is a part of its music collection.
+Amazon Music, which hosts approximately 70,000 podcast titles, is a part of its music library.
 This section includes a wide range of genres, including Science and True Crime to Arts and Business.

 Amazon Music also offers video content.
 However, it is significantly less than Apple Music.
 You can find music playlists curated by year or genre, behind-the-scenes content, and exclusive sessions such as the Prime Day Show.